askonomm/oinky.io/docs/getting-started.md

 When developing a website it might get annoying having to constantly run Oinky again, for that reason Oinky comes built-in with a watcher that will re-compile your website whenever it detects a change.

-To run Oinky with a watcher, call it as `oinky watch`.
+To run Oinky with a watcher, call it as `oinky watch` in the directory of your project.